testme76/Procrastination_Alarm/README.md

 # Procrastination Alarm

-An AI-powered productivity tool that monitors your computer activity system-wide and alerts you when you're procrastinating.
-Works across all applications on Windows to help keep you focused.
+An **AI Agent-powered** productivity tool that monitors your computer activity and **autonomously decides** how to help you stay focused.
+Uses advanced AI reasoning to choose the right intervention at the right time, and learns from your behavior patterns over time.

 ## Features

+### 🤖 AI Agent Mode (NEW!)
+- **Autonomous Decision-Making**: AI agent analyzes context and decides the best intervention strategy
+- **Adaptive Interventions**: Chooses between strong alarms, gentle notifications, or subtle reminders based on situation
+- **Context-Aware**: Considers time of day, recent interventions, and your activity patterns
+- **Learning & Memory**: Tracks what works for you and improves over time
+- **Pattern Recognition**: Identifies your productive hours and procrastination triggers

+### Classic Features
 - **Global Activity Monitoring**: Tracks keyboard and mouse activity system-wide (not just in one app)
 - **Smart AI Detection**: Uses Claude AI to analyze screen content and detect procrastination
-- **Instant Alerts**: System beep and Windows notifications when procrastination is detected
+- **Multiple Alert Types**: Strong alarms, notifications, or gentle reminders - agent decides
-- **Auto-Dismissal**: Alerts disappear automatically when you resume productive activity
+- **Auto-Dismissal**: Alerts disappear when you resume productive activity
-- **Configurable**: Customize idle thresholds and detection sensitivity
+- **Productivity Insights**: Get analytics on your work patterns and effectiveness

 ## Prerequisites